 If you're not quite ready to create a whole budget, a good first step is to learn about different budget techniques and pick one that motivates you.

-10. Take an Online Financial Course
+10. Engage in Online Financial Education

 11. Sign Up for a Free Seminar or Webinar